Bacon Egg and Cheese Bagels

 Ingredients

-• 3 slices bacon
+• 4 slices bacon

-• 3 large eggs
+• 4 large eggs

-• 2 Tbsp cream cheese
+• 60g cream cheese

-• Drizzle of sriracha (or any hot sauce of choice) — this one on Amazon
+• Drizzle of sriracha, or any hot sauce of choice — this one on Amazon

-• A small handful of chopped chives
+• A small handful of fresh chives, roughly chopped

 • Salt and freshly ground black pepper, to taste